 The gravitational annihilation of space produces a metrically equivalent temporal residue which becomes the entropy drive of bound energy, the intrinsic motion of time.
-Conversely, the gravitational annihilation of mass (in stars and by Hawking's "quantum radiance" of black holes), converts the same temporal entropy drive back to light's intrinsic motion and the entropy drive of space and free energy.
+Conversely, the gravitational annihilation of mass (in stars, supernovas, quasars, and by Hawking's "quantum radiance" of black holes), converts the same temporal entropy drive back to light's intrinsic motion and the entropy drive of space and free energy.
 The primordial entropy drives of free and bound electromagnetic energy - the intrinsic motions of light and time (creating space and history) - are convertible in either direction by gravity.
 This dynamic "trinity" of energy and entropy gauges - c, G, T - creates and regulates our dimensional reality, and essentially rules the physical evolution of our Universe.
 (See: "The Tetrahedron Model.")

-It takes energy (entropy-energy: the energy of intrinsic dimensional motion) to produce either space (S) or time (T), and -G measures the energy required (per given mass) to transform (S) into (T).
-Using the same symbols, the gravitational conversion of space and the primordial entropic drive of spatial expansion (S), to metrically equivalent time and the primordial entropic drive of historical expansion (T), can be represented in a "concept equation" as:
+It takes energy (entropy-energy: the energy of intrinsic dimensional motion) to produce either space (S) or time (T), and -G reflects the energy required (per given mass) to transform (S) into (T).
+Using the same symbols, the gravitational conversion of space and the primordial entropic drive of spatial expansion (S), to metrically equivalent time and the primordial entropic drive of historical expansion (T), can be represented in a (quasi-mathematical) "concept equation" as:

 -Gm(S) = (T)m